sitespeedio/sitespeed.io/README.md

 - [License](#license)

-# Welcome to the wonderful world of web performance! {#welcome-to-the-wonderful-world-of-web-performance}
+# Welcome to the wonderful world of web performance!

 Welcome to `sitespeed.io`, the comprehensive web performance tool designed for everyone passionate about web speed.
 Whether you're a developer, a site owner, or just someone curious about website performance, `sitespeed.io` offers a powerful yet user-friendly way to analyze and optimize your website.